meltano/sdk/docs/porting.md

 2. Make sure you set `primary_keys`, `replication_key` first.
 3. If you have a schema file for each stream:
    1. Move the entire `schemas` folder out of the `archive` directory.
-   2. Set `schema_filepath` property to be equal to the schema file for this tream.
+   2. Set `schema_filepath` property to be equal to the schema file for this stream.
 4. If you are declaring schemas directly (without an existing JSON schema file):
    1. Using the typing helpers (`th.*`) to define just the `primary_key`, `replication_key`, and 3-5 additional fields.
    2. Don't worry about defining all properties up front.
 Instead, come back to this step _after_ you finish a successful stream test.